angband/angband/docs/command.rst

   only one object can be in each slot at a time, if you wear or wield an item into a slot which is already occupied, the old item will be first be taken off, and may in fact be dropped if there is no room for it in your inventory.
-Wielding ammunition will add it to an empty slot in your quiver and prompt you to replace a type of ammunition if your quiver is already full.
 This command takes some energy.

 Take off equipment (``t``) or Take off equipment (``T``) Use this command to take off a piece of equipment and return it to your